 After the release of this wallet, the service gained huge respect and popularity due to the convenience, functionality, and safety.
 Among the important features of this wallet service, we should mention that it's free, it supports over 80 currencies, and it requires no logging in.
-The wallet exists in the form of a desktop wallet for Mac, Linux, and Windows, a mobile version for iOS and Android, and as an extension for Google Chrome browser.
+The wallet exists in the form of a desktop wallet for Mac, Linux, and Windows, a mobile version for iOS and Android, and as an extension for the Google Chrome browser.

 The interface of this wallet is user-friendly and appealing.
 That is one of the reasons why this wallet service has gained popularity.
-Even those who haven't had experience of using cryptocurrencies before easily understand how to manage their assets with this wallet.
+Even those who haven't had any experience of using cryptocurrencies before easily understand how to manage their assets with this wallet.

 At the bottom of the window, one can see the horizontal menu with 7 tabs: wallets, exchange, portfolio, markets, news, rewards, and block explorer.